Automated Teller Machine

 RED: make it fail

-I add an assertion for the first case where the right PIN is entered, the account balance is enough and the account is above limit for daily withdrawals, to test_atm_withdrawal in test_atm.py
+I add an assertion for the case where the right PIN is entered, there is enough money in the account, and it is above limit for daily withdrawals, to test_right_pin_enough_money

 PIN |